 Sec.
-2.08. - Naming of City Property/Facilities.
+2.08.
+Naming of City Property/Facilities.

 The City Council shall develop a procedure and criteria to be used in determining whether City property/facilities should be named after an individual and/or organization.
+The procedure and criteria adopted by the city shall not, however, limit the naming and designations to posthumous nominees.